Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## What Is This?
 This plugin adds a new type of node that combines the features of the NinePatchRect, the Button, and the TextureButton, with the NinePatchRect being used as the base.
-We also added a customizeable sound system to the NinePatchButton, which allows you to assign sounds for some of its functions such as pressing it or hovering over it.
+We also added a customizeable sound system, which allows you to assign sounds for some of its functions such as pressing it or hovering over it.

 ## Why Did We Make This?